About Morgan Tsvangirai, Dies at 65 - Pindula, Local Knowledge

 Fatal Accident and the Death of Susan

-The accident which claimed Tsvangirai's first wife Susan occurred along the Harare-Masvingo highway on the 6th of March 2009.
+The accident which claimed Tsvangirai's first wife Susan occurred along the Harare-Masvingo highway on 6 March 2009.
 The accident occurred when their official vehicle collided head-on with a lorry.
-Susan died on the spot and Tsvangirai sustained injuries.[3]
+Susan died on the spot and Tsvangirai sustained injuries.
+[3]

 Government of National Unity 2008-2013